LiteGeorgia/Helix-Machine-Translation-System/README.md

 # Helix Machine Translation System using Sampark

 ## About
-Helix is a Machine Translation System developed by Calnic Solutions and incubated in TWFTW International to translate text for low digital resource languages Powari & Mehra among other languages of India.
+Helix is a Machine Translation System developed by Calnic Solutions to translate text for low digital resource languages Powari & Mehra among other languages of India.
 Its open system can be used to develop other language pairs by incorporating language specific database.
-Tested on the available corpus of the Bible, HELIX can also translate General Domain text.
+It is tested on the available community generated corpus.

 ## Table of Contents
 - [Installation](#installation)